Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-33.5-metadyskolia.md

 "I’ll have to ask her then," Gabe said.
 He turned stiffly, grimaced at a fresh stab of pain in his hip, and started to limp away.
 "Thank you, Myun."

-"Um… Chief?"
+"Um...
+Chief?"

 Gabe turned back.
 "Yes?"

-"I… that is… I hate to ask..."
+"I... that is...
+I hate to ask..."

 "Spit it out, Myun"

 The huge female huffed reluctantly.
-"Are you… well?"
+"Are you... well?"

 "The leg?
 It’s been this way for years."

-"It seems, ah, worse…?"
+"It seems, ah, worse...?"

 Myun lowered her nose and flicked her ears backward in a show of Gaoian apology and embarrassment.
 Gabe smiled for her benefit.